siminsadanandan/killercoda-scenarios/floodio-element-demo/step1/text.md

-# Run flood.io element sample load test
+# Run flood.io element load test demo

 <br>

 ###Initialization###

 All the steps detailed here under initialization needs to be executed only once per project space before you start running the tests.

 ##Step 1##